sealchain-project/sealchain/lib/README.md

-# cardano-sl-lib
+# sealchain-lib

-Higher level components of Cardano SL, including types and operations for the following concepts:
+Higher level components of Sealchain, including types and operations for the following concepts:

 * Higher level inter node message definitions.